 Police departments are faced with challenges of the 21st century that require fast-thinking critical analysis, strong and ethical leadership, and digital savviness.
 As the digital age blossoms, public-service careers like nursing and teaching, as well as the field of law enforcement, are filled with job vacancies as they struggle to recruit qualified professionals to serve and protect society.
 This creates ample opportunity for the educated and motivated to pursue careers in police work.

 But is becoming a police officer worth it?
-Dr. Genea Stephens says “yes.”
+Dr. Genea Stephens says, “yes.”

-"We need to show people how the law enforcement culture really is focused on all the things they are, which is being a force in the community, having a positive impact on people, engaging in our community members' lives to better them," says Dr. Stephens, chair of the Bachelor of Arts in Law Enforcement Administration degree program at the University of Arizona Global Campus.
+"We need to show people how the law enforcement culture really is focused on all the things they are, which is being a force in the community, having a positive impact on people, engaging in our community members' lives to better them," says Dr. Stephens, former chair of the Bachelor of Arts in Law Enforcement Administration degree program at the University of Arizona Global Campus.

 Dr. Stephens, who previously served as a police officer for 20 years, left the job to pursue her doctoral degree.
 Today, she's concerned about recruiting millennials to bring police work into a new era as their boomer forebears age out and retire.
 We spoke with Dr. Stephens about recruiting tactics that are helping to redefine police work through the lens of public service and community.